edge-servers/immunity-docs/developer/google-code-in.rst

 don't need to rush, keep in mind we value more quality and impact rather than number of completed tasks.

-Learn to use OpenWISP
+Learn to use Immunity
 ~~~~~~~~~~~~~~~~~~~~~

 The best contributors are those who actively use the software; students
-may not have a specific need to use OpenWISP but they can simulate it
+may not have a specific need to use Immunity but they can simulate it
 in order to learn.

 **Hint**: we will appreciate students who will demonstrate good knowledge
-of how OpenWISP can be used and will help us to write more documentation
+of how Immunity can be used and will help us to write more documentation
 and tutorials on how to use it.

 Learn to use OpenWRT
 ~~~~~~~~~~~~~~~~~~~~

-OpenWRT is one of the most important technologies in OpenWISP, therefore we consider important that students learn the basics of how it works and how OpenWISP can control it.
+OpenWRT is one of the most important technologies in Immunity, therefore we consider important that students learn the basics of how it works and how Immunity can control it.

 **Hint**: start with using a virtual instance of OpenWRT in virtualbox, then when you feel ready get a `cheap OpenWRT compatible device